Periodic Euclidean Graphs on Integer Points: Touring Periodic Graphs

 \subsection{Encoding Walks}

 We will now set up a labeling system to represent these walks through crystal graphs.
 To minimize misunderstandings, we will emphasize the distinction between syntax (names of things) versus semantics (things named).
+We will employ the nomenclature of {\em formal languages}: given a finite set $\Sigma$, which we may regard as a set of symbols, a {\em word} or {\em string} from $\Sigma$ is a finite (possibly empty) sequence of elements from $\Sigma$.
+Let $\square$ be the ``empty word'' of no elements, and let $x_1 x_2 x_3 \cdots x_n$ represent the $n$-element sequence $x_1, x_2, x_3, \ldots, x_n$ if all these elements are in $\Sigma$.
+For any positive integer $n$, let $|x_1 x_2 x_3 \cdots x_n| = n$, and let $|\square| = 0$.
+Let $\Sigma^*$ be the set of all words from $\Sigma$, and any subset of $\Sigma^*$ is a {\em language} from $\Sigma$.

 The first discrete structure will be a syntactic representation of the transversal subgraph of Definition~\ref{TransversalSubgraph}.
-It will assign names to vertices and to each ordered pair of names of adjacent vertices (i.e., to each oriented edge), and it will assign a matrix representing the linear (point) component of an isometry sending the first vertex to the second.
+It will assign names to vertices and to each ordered pair of names of adjacent vertices (i.e., to each oriented edge), and it will assign a matrix representing the linear component of an isometry sending the first vertex to the second.

 If a traveller is to walk through the graph, there should be an itinerary, so we first turn to the question of how to generate this itinerary, and the decoding scheme for translating itineraries into (compositions of) isometries.
-This itinerary will be a purely syntactic object, i.e., a list of instructions of the form, ``assuming that you are in the initial orientation within the initial fundamental transversal on a vertex $\mathbf x \in S$, take the isometry $g_{\mathbf x, \mathbf y}$ to vertex $\mathbf y \in S \cup \partial S$.''
+An itinerary will be a word from a language representing a list of instructions of the form, ``assuming that you are in the initial orientation within the initial fundamental transversal on a vertex $\mathbf x \in S$, take the isometry $g_{\mathbf x, \mathbf y}$ to vertex $\mathbf y \in S \cup \partial S$.''

 The placement of the traveller, as well as the exact point the traveller is at, is critical.
 Imagine a train station with gates at all four points of the compass.
 Suppose that the itinerary says, ``take the train at the gate to your left.''
 What departing train the traveler takes depends on where the traveler was facing when the traveler read that instruction.
-Following literary convention, let us refer to this placement as {\em point of view} (POV), and observe:

-\begin{obse} The point of view of the traveller is determined by the matrix component of the isometry that placed the traveller. \end{obse}
+Observe that the point of view of the traveller is determined by the matrix component of the isometry that placed the traveler.
+This point of view will be determined by a point group of matrices.